 After earning an educational psychology Ph.D. online, some graduates may work exclusively with students who struggle with behavioral or mental health issues.
 These professionals often collaborate with schools and educational organizations, but they may also work at treatment centers or in private practice.
 These positions typically require an advanced degree.

 Educational Psychology Professional Organizations

-- National Association of School Psychologists: The NASP advances practices that improve students' learning, behavior, and mental health.
-In addition to its expansive collection of research, practitioner guides, and policy briefs, the NASP administers a national certification exam for school psychologists.
+- National Association of School PsychologistsNASP establishes standards of practice for school psychologists that improve students' learning, behavior, and mental health.
+In addition to its expansive collection of research, practitioner guides, and policy briefs, NASP also administers a national certification exam for school psychologists.